Hunchbite

 Cost of not modernizing

 On the flip side, the cost of doing nothing is real and compounds.
 If your technical debt means features take 3x longer to build, you're paying a hidden tax on every sprint.
 Over a year, that tax can easily exceed the cost of modernization.
+The true cost of maintaining legacy software guide walks through how to calculate what you're actually spending.

 Cost of the wrong approach